Fighting with type hints – overloaded decorator

 The example has one detail that does not look pretty

-– the ternary operator needed to take care of login_date
+– the ternary operator needed to take care of login_date, which is optional.

 Real-world example would have dozens of checks like this,